osammotg/tweet/README.md

 ### Using Sora Turbo

+⚠️ **Note:** As of December 2024, Sora API access may be limited.
+Check [OpenAI's platform](https://platform.openai.com) for current availability.

 To enable actual video generation with Sora Turbo:

-1. **Get Sora API Access**: Ensure your OpenAI API key has access to Sora
+1. **Get Sora API Access**: Ensure your OpenAI API key has access to Sora (may require waitlist/tier)
 2. **Enable in Environment**: Set `USE_SORA=true` in your `.env.local` file
 3. **Generate Videos**: The app will automatically use Sora to generate videos based on your roast scripts

+**Current Status:**
+- The app calls `https://api.openai.com/v1/video/generations` endpoint
+- Falls back gracefully to demo video if Sora isn't available
+- Check server logs to see Sora API responses

 **Features:**
 - 🎬 Dynamic camera movements with Einstein-like presenter